 - Drain the barley and transfer it to a large bowl.

-- Heat the reserved 3 tablespoons of stock in a medium skillet over medium heat.
+- While the barley cooks, heat the reserved 3 tablespoons of stock in a medium skillet over medium heat.
 Add the scallions and celery and cook until the celery is crisp-tender, about 5 to 6 minutes.

 - Add the mushrooms, salt, and pepper and cook until the vegetables are soft and most of the liquid from the mushrooms has evaporated, about 5 minutes.